 You can also use keyboard shortcuts to bring objects forward or backward (on a slide or in the Selection Pane):

-- With an object selected in the Seleciton Pane, press Ctrl + Shift + F to bring forward by object.
+- With an object selected in the Selection Pane, press Ctrl + Shift + F to Bring Forward by object.

 Showing or hiding objects using the Selection Pane

 To show or hide objects using the Selection Pane, click the eye icon to the right of an object in the Selection Pane (a line is drawn through the icon or a line appears depending on version).
 To show hidden objects in older versions, click the line to the right of the object in the Selection Pane.

 In the following example, 2 objects are hidden:

 To rename an object using the Selection Pane: